Learning complexity gradually in quantum machine learning models: Results

 Figure~\ref{fig:self-taught} shows the average performance over ten runs of these strategies on the \emph{generalized cluster} and the \emph{bond-alternating XXZ models}.
 For both spin models, the Standard and Random strategies exhibit comparable performance, achieving the best accuracy nearing $80\%$.
 This similarity arises because Random introduces random ordering, mirroring the uniform treatment of data in the Standard approach.
 Interestingly, the Easy strategy, which prioritizes easier examples, performs worse than both Standard and Random, converging to a lower accuracy and suggesting that early exposure to easier examples might not be optimal.
 Conversely, the Hard strategy, which focuses on harder examples, despite initially slower convergence, ultimately yields the best performance, approaching $90\%$ accuracy (see Table~\ref{table:ST_CL}).
 Notably, for the \emph{bond-alternating XXZ model} shown in Fig.~\ref{fig:self-taught}(b), the highest accuracy is reached before the end of the training and then it decreases in the final optimization steps due to the incorporation of the easiest examples in the training batch.
 This suggests that exposure to non-informative data points might even be detrimental for the performance of the quantum model, and highlights the potential benefit of focusing on complex examples early in the training.

-\subsubsection{Self-paced learning}
+\subsection{Self-paced learning}

 \textit{Self-paced} learning dynamically prioritizes training data based on the performance of the current model, unlike the self-taught strategy which scores each point based on the loss with respect to the target hypothesis.
 In this approach, we rank the training set by the current loss of each data point at each epoch.
+We refer the reader to Appendix~\ref{app:self-paced} for an extended discussion on the complexity and overhead of this strategy.
 We explore four strategies within this framework, using a monotonically increasing pacing function to gradually expose more data points as training progresses: (1) \textit{Standard}, (2) \textit{Easy}, and (3) \textit{Hard}, which we discussed previously, and (4) \textit{Hardest}, which employs a constant pacing function, consistently training on the ten most difficult examples at each epoch.
 This means that, although the pacing function is constant, the most difficult examples can vary at each epoch depending on the performance of the model.

 The performance of these strategies is illustrated in Fig.~\ref{fig:self-paced}, showing the average accuracy on the training and test sets for the quantum phase recognition task across the two spin models.
 Standard and Easy strategies achieve similar performance, with a final accuracy nearing $80\%$.
 This indicates that a straightforward or Easy approach does not significantly boost the model's learning capability.
 The Hard strategy initially shows promising performance but regresses as more data points are introduced due to the increasing pacing function.
 Despite this regression, it demonstrates the potential benefit of focusing on complex examples early in the training.
 In striking contrast, the Hardest strategy quickly converges to near-perfect accuracy on the training set and achieves over $90\%$ accuracy on the test set (see Table~\ref{table:SP_CL}).
 By consistently training on the hardest examples, the model develops a robust understanding of the most challenging aspects of the training data, such as the boundaries of the different quantum phases---as we further explore in Sec~\ref{sec:accuracy}---hence significantly enhancing its performance.